 Investigation of drug-adapted cancer cell lines

-Jointly supervised with Martin Michaelis
+Jointly supervised with Prof. Martin Michaelis

 We host the Resistant Cancer Cell Line (RCCL) collection, the worldwide largest collection of drug-adapted cancer cell lines and models of acquired drug resistance in cancer at Kent.
 In this project, drug-adapted cancer cell lines will be characterised and investigated to gain novel insights into the processes underlying resistance formation and to identify novel therapy candidates (including biomarkers)